 If you do have time to kill while waiting for your train, walk up Rua Cosme Velho towards the tunnel.
 The first road you come to, on the right, is the Largo do Boticário, an extremely pretty and famous square that although colonial in appearance, is not.

 If you are feeling adventurous, you can take a car up Corcovado and explore.
 The easiest way to drive to the summit is to go through the Rebouças Tunnel from the Lagoa branching off in the middle, following signs to Corcovado.
 It is that simple.
-You won’t be able to take the car to the top – unless you have special permission – but will need to transfer to a van close to the Paineiras Hotel.
+You won’t be able to take the car to the top – unless you have special permission – but will need to transfer to a van at the Paineiras Visitors Centre.

 Height: 706 meters (2316 feet).